Nigerian schoolboys' kidnapping claimed by Boko Haram | DW | 15.12.2020

-Last week's kidnapping of more than 300 schoolboys in northwestern Nigeria reportedly has been claimed by Boko Haram, the jihadist group behind the 2014 Chibuk abduction of girls.
+Last week's kidnapping of more than 300 schoolboys in northwestern Nigeria has reportedly been claimed by Boko Haram.
+The jihadi group was behind the abduction of more than 270 schoolgirls in Chibok in 2014.

-At least 333 pupils were missing from the all-boy Government Science Secondary School at Kankara town in northwest Katsina state, its governor Aminu Bello Masari said on Sunday.
+At least 333 pupils were missing from the all-boy Government Science Secondary School at Kankara town in northwest Katsina state, Governor Aminu Bello Masari said on Sunday.

 Katsina is the home state of Nigerian President Muhammadu Buhari, who has made the fight against the Islamist group a priority.

-Governor Masara said: "We are making progress and the outlook is positive," after talks with Buhari, who was visiting his home state.
+After talks with a visiting Buhari, Governor Masara said they were "making progress and the outlook is positive."

-Without further independent verification being provided, the online newspaper quoted Shekau as saying: "What happened in Katsina was done to promote Islam and discourage un-Islamic practices such as Western education."
+Without further independent verification being provided, the online newspaper quoted the Boko Haram leader as saying: "What happened in Katsina was done to promote Islam and discourage un-Islamic practices such as Western education."

 Kankara residents told the French news agency AFP that gunmen on motorcycles stormed the rural school.
 A number of boys escaped, but many were captured.

-Friday's raid evoked memories of the 2014 kidnap of more than 200 girls from a school in Nigeria's northeastern town of Chibok by Boko Haram.
+Friday's raid evoked memories of the 2014 kidnapping of more than 200 girls from a school in Nigeria's northeastern town of Chibok by Boko Haram.

 Since then, about half of those girls have been found or freed, and an unknown number are believed to have died.